AlejandroMaury/AlejandroMaury/README.md

 - 👋 Hi, I’m @AlejandroMaury
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript its amazing the big world in this little code
-- 💞️ I’m looking to collaborate on tech companies
+- 💞️ I’m looking to collaborate on tech companies and Iot pojects, javascript
-- 📫 How to reach me on https://www.linkedin.com/in/ingalejandroarangomaury/
+- 📫 How to reach me on https://www.linkedin.com/in/ingalejandroarangomaury/ e-mail: alejandroarang@gmail.com

 <!---
 AlejandroMaury/AlejandroMaury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.